 |Nevada — Las Vegas branches 27, 29, 30, 56 and 789||122401710

 (or 322271724 for wire transfers)

 |Virginia and Washington, D.C.||254070116|

-Find Citibank Routing Number from Check
+Citibank Routing Number On Check

 The easiest way to find your Citigroup Bank Routing number is by checking the check that is associated to your Citigroup Bank account.
 A check features both the account number as well as the bank routing number (which is 9 digits long).
 In almost all check designs, the bank routing number associated with the account is printed at the bottom of the check, besides the account number associated with the check.

-Find Citibank Routing Number from your Citibank Online Account
+Citibank Routing Number From Citibank Online Account

 Another easy way to find the routing number of your Citigroup Bank account is by logging into your Citigroup Bank online account.
 We have already listed a step-by-step guide above to log in to a Citigroup Bank online account.